Tafari-K/Lofi/README.md

 ​
 #### **User Stories:**
 * As a user, I want to browse curated Lofi playlists (e.g., study, chill, sleep), so I can find the right vibe easily
-* As a casual visitor,
-I want to discover what lofi music is and learn about its background, So that I can understand the genre and appreciate the music while I listen.
+* As a casual visitor, I want to discover what lofi music is and learn about its background so that I can understand the genre and appreciate the music while I listen.
 * As a user, I want to listen to Lofi music without distractions, so I can focus on my tasks.
 * As a user, I want to navigate the page to find what I require quickly and easily.
 * As a student or remote worker, I want to access relaxing lofi music playlists, so that I can stay focused and productive while working or studying.
-* As a lofi music enthusiast, I want to sign up to receive the latest updates and playlists, So that I can stay informed and connected to the lofi community.
+* As a lofi music enthusiast, I want to sign up to receive the latest updates and playlists, so that I can stay informed and connected to the lofi community.
-* As a mobile user,I want to navigate the site easily with responsive design and a burger menu, So that I can enjoy the full experience from any device.
+* As a mobile user, I want to navigate the site easily with responsive design and a burger menu, so that I can enjoy the full experience from any device.
-* As a visually impaired user,I want to navigate the website using screen readers and keyboard shortcuts,So that I can fully access all content and features without needing a mouse.
+* As a visually impaired user,I want to navigate the website using screen readers and keyboard shortcuts, so that I can fully access all content and features without needing a mouse.